adrianblynch/webrtc-from-zero-to-hero/README.md

 Here I will chart my knowledge of WebRTC, from zero when I first heard about it, to where I am now which isn't that far, to hopefully a fully paid-up member of the WebRTC Expert Club!

 It will act as a bit of a brain dump for a while until I get around to composing it better.
-It was also have my initial understandings which will be fleshed out as my knowledge increases.
+I will document my initial understandings which will be fleshed out as my knowledge increases.

 There will be a few divergences with related topics.
 The video element, websockets, general web development etc.